-Figure 126 presents trends in net revenue per set for the period of 2006 to 2022.
-The data supporting Figure 126 are in Table A-114.
-Using the average net revenue per set can be a better index, compared to the average net revenue per trip, to present the revenue and cost trends for comparisons across the years, because the average trip length (total trip days) for the American Samoa longline fleet has varied substantially over the years.
-Figure 126 shows a downward trend in the economic performance (net revenue per set) during 2006-2013 but indicates a recovery since 2014 and continued improvement through 2019.
-However, net revenue per set went down again in 2020.
-The economic performance per set was improved in 2022 due to higher albacore CPUE.
+Figure 126 presents trends in net revenue per set for the period from 2006 to 2022.
+The data supporting Figure 126 are provided in Table A-114.
+Using the average net revenue per set can be a better index than the average net revenue per trip to present the revenue and cost trends because the average trip length (i.e., in total trip days) for the American Samoa longline fleet has varied substantially over the years.
+Figure 126 shows a downward trend in the economic performance (in net revenue per set) from 2006 to 2013 but also indicates a recovery since 2014 and continued improvement through 2019.
+However, net revenue per set decreased again in 2020.
+The economic performance per set improved in 2022 due to higher albacore CPUE.